Love & Logistics: Modernizing Your Older Home

 The Chain Reaction Challenge

 Although this article is divided into neat headings about electrical, plumbing, and other categories, your old house is proof positive that we live in an interconnected world.
 Remodeling can often be like a game of Whack-a -Mole, where upgrading one thing involves several other things in a chain reaction.
 Adding a dormer may first necessitate a new foundation or structural work.
-Installing new ceiling lighting and fans in your bath may reveal asbestos insulation (asbestos wasn’t banned until 1989) in the attic, with a hefty $15,000 abatement price tag.
+Installing new ceiling lighting and fans in your bath may reveal asbestos insulation (asbestos wasn’t banned until 1989) in the attic.
+Even adding that just-one-more electric appliance may demand a new electrical panel.
+The trick is to plan the proper succession of remodels (see: Whole House Remodels, Parts 1 - 3) and group projects together.
+For instance, if you’re going to open a wall to replace a window, that’s the time to modernize wiring, add outlets or lighting, insulate, and address plumbing issues.

 Powering Up: How Electrical Can Zap Your Budget

 Back when many Portland homes were built, there simply weren’t as many gadgets to plug in.
 No blenders, Ninjas, coffee grinders, can openers and so on.
-So fuse boxes, and then breaker panels, were smaller, and there weren’t as many outlets .
+Therefore, fuse boxes, and breaker panels, were smaller, and there weren’t as many outlets.
 If your home was built prior to 1950, you may still have knob and tube (K&T) wiring—you can recognize it in an unfinished basement by the telltale white ceramic knobs with protruding black, insulated wires.
 The rest of the K&T wiring is, alas, hidden behind walls, which may still be lath and plaster—beautiful, but messy and expensive to dismantle.
 For this reason, most people leave the wire in until the day a larger project calls for opening the wall.
 Seize that opportunity to install fans, lighting, outlets—any electrical items.

 Additional outlets can be installed on the first floor by fishing an electric line up from an unfinished basement.
 Or on the top floor, by fishing a line down from the attic (again, asbestos insulation may be present).
 In both cases, however, the new line may not be able to tie into the existing circuit because it may overload it.
 You may need to add a new circuit, which in turn may necessitate a new panel.